 Again, this is a huge subject.
 Sure, I have some basic guides about a few social sites, but there are also experts on each individual site and entire websites devoted to individual platforms.

 Advertising your site or content is of course a great way to bring in traffic, the trick is to find a way to reach your target audience without spending a fortune.
 One way to do this is to reach out to other sites that cover your topic and ask if they are willing to run your ads.
 You may be able to get a good deal or even start some sort of partnership.

 Besides reaching out to other sites, you can look through the plethora of advertising networks available and try to find one that works for you.
 I think BuySellsAds is a good place to start.
 You also could run ads on social media and I would suggest Facebook as you can reach a huge targeted audience there for very little spend.
+I used to think Google AdWords was too expensive, but really there are opportunities there if you can find them.
 I wrote this article over-viewing some ad networks you might consider using.

 5. Join Haro

 HARO, or Help A Reporter Out, is a service where you can sign up and then get emails twice a day with reporters looking for people in a certain field.
 If you match the inquiry, you can respond and you may get an interview and backlink(s).
 Some big sites have used HARO (like the New York Times, Associated Press, and more!), so this service is definitely worth looking into.

 Another good idea would be to do queries yourself on HARO.
 Instead of only choosing one source, use a bunch and make a sort of roundup post.
 After publishing, email each person you quote in the article and ask them to share the article on social or on their sites.
 Many will do so, bringing you links and traffic.